Early Years Foundation Stage

 We also consider the ‘Characteristics of Effective Learning’ which enable children to be a good learner (see attached document).

 Within the Foundation Stage the acquisition of communication and language skills is key, as without it is difficult to access other areas of learning.
-All children are screened by our Speech and Language therapist on entry to identify any gaps and set targets where necessary.
+All children are screened by a Greenwich appointed Speech and Language therapist on entry to identify any gaps and set targets where necessary.
 There are many opportunities which enable the children to begin to explore key literacy skills in EYFS; these are achieved through Role Play, story-telling, structured play, whole class circle talking time and use of rhyme and song.

 Phonics is taught daily in Reception through multi-sensory and interactive lessons.
 The ‘Letters and Sounds’ programme is used which aims to build children's speaking and listening skills in their own right, as well as to prepare children for learning to read by developing their phonic knowledge.
 It sets out a detailed and systematic programme for teaching phonic skills for children starting by the age of five, with the aim of them becoming fluent readers by age seven.